A five-point plan for healthy staff meetings

 Now, companies are looking at what they can do to improve the wellbeing of their employees, and staff meetings can provide the ideal platform to promote good physical and mental health.

-From one-to-ones through to company-wide awaydays, here are five tips to help make your meetings healthier and more productive for the new year.
+From one-to-ones through to company-wide awaydays, here are five tips to help make your meetings healthier and more productive.

 1. A Recipe for Success